ErpNetDocs/tech/modules/logistics/wms/how-it-works/add-reconciliation-lines.md

 # Reconcile

-The reconciliation process in @name is performed in two stages.
+The reconciliation process in @name is performed in two steps.

-First warehouse workers are performing the actual counting using the [WMS Worker](xref:wms-worker) app.
+First warehouse workers are performing the actual counting of the Warehouse Availability in the Warehouse Locations using the [WMS Worker](xref:wms-worker) app.

 The next step is applying the results of the reconciliation made in the WMS module to the Inventory module and its avalability using the Reconcile document and the **Add the reconciliation lines from the WMS module** UI function.